Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 \subsection{Traditional patterns encoded}

 We now give an encoding for some traditional hitomezashi patterns.
-These encodings are not unique.
+These encodings are unique (up to cycling and placement of motifs relative to the edge of the worked area).
 The names of these traditional stitch patterns reflect everyday life and the surroundings in the cold northern Aomori prefecture in the Edo period, the plants, natural phenomena, tools and characters (Mende \& Morishige, 1991).
 Many of these are charted in the excellent pattern library of Briscoe (2004).

-\paragraph{yokogushi and tategushi} These stitch patterns consist of offset horizontal (respectively vertical) lines of stitches, the meaning of their names. \textit{Tategushi} is shown in Figure \ref{tate}.
-Unlike the other patterns we consider in this paper, these patterns are not fully-packed and hence cannot be two-coloured.
-That is, only one stitch visits each vertex of the grid, and no regions are outlined.
+\paragraph{tategushi and yokogushi} These stitch patterns consist of offset vertical (respectively horizontal) lines of stitches, the meaning of their names. {Tategushi} is shown in Figure \ref{tate}.
+Only one stitch visits each vertex of the grid, and no regions are outlined.
+For tategushi, $v=01$; $w=\epsilon$.
+For yokogushi, $v=\epsilon$; $w=01$.
+Each of these designs is self-dual.